 From shopping around for the best rates, to bundling your insurance services, there are a multitude of ways you can try to get cheaper car insurance in Canada - it just takes a little hunting.

-Whether you drive a BMW or a Honda, getting the best car insurance rate from top insurers is on the mind of any driver, especially when it comes to renewal time.
-But, there are a lot of tips that even seasoned drivers don’t know about (more on that in a bit!).
+Whether you live in Quebec (where they enjoy Canada's lowest insurance premiums) or BC (where the cost of living is no joke), getting the best car insurance rates from top insurers is on the mind of any driver, especially when it comes to renewal time.
+There are a lot of tips that even seasoned drivers don’t know about.

 If you’re getting car insurance for the first time, fear not.
 These helpful tips below can apply to you as well!
 Here are our 13 ways you can save on car insurance.

 Data provided by The General Insurance Statistical Agency released on 8/13/2019

 An important note: The governments of British Columbia, Saskatchewan and Manitoba have government-run auto insurance, and in Quebec, the public insurer manages the insurance regime for bodily injuries only.
 If you’re from these provinces, your options for shopping around are a little more limited, but you can still pick and choose what insurance coverage options you truly need.